hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 Since there is now a lot more data manipulation, the application needs a proper database.
 We went for SQLite.
 It runs in-process, so it is easy to set up and use.
 We don't need to worry about managing a database server, and we can back up the data easily.

 To keep things simple, we use a FastAPI extension for scheduling cron jobs.
-So everything runs within the app.
+Hence, everything runs within the app.

 Optimization selects values for the switches for all 15-minute periods that we have data for.
 We use 15-minute intervals to avoid overloading the power plant manufacturer's API with too many requests.

 The optimization runs in every period to account for the latest available data.

 Although, the whole application is still in its infancy, we do have some monitoring.
-We collect logs to a file, and we have a Sentry webhook set up to notify us of any errors.
+We write logs to a file, and we have a Sentry webhook set up to notify us of any errors.

 The server's docker container runs on our tiny VPC instance.